grahamwhaley/DSPham/README.md

 importantly* was to add a good set of smoothing and filtering capacitors to the 7805 PSU.
 Do not skimp on that, as I learnt.

+## Bugs, features, patches etc.

 If you do build one of these, and have any questions etc., feel free to ask.
 Probably the best place to ask is via a GitHub Issue, as then we get a recorded history to help others in the future.

+If you want to contribute code and improvements, feel free!
+It might be an idea to ask me first though what I think, just in case that is a feature I've already tried, or am working on, or had already dismissed.
+No point duplicating work.

+All submissions should come via Github pull requests.
+Requests, bugs etc. should be reported via Github issues.

 [1]: https://github.com/DD4WH/Teensy-ConvolutionSDR "Teensy-ConvolutionSDR"
 [2]: https://github.com/df8oe/UHSDR "UHSDR"